 Department Chair: Dr. Suzanne Black

-The Senior capstone requirement is completed 3-credits by taking PSYC 398/399 (Internship) or PSYC 407 or PSYC 487 (Independent study).
+The Senior capstone requirement in Psychology can be completed by taking PSYC 398/399 (Internship) or PSYC 407 or PSYC 487 (Independent study) for 3-credits.

 Total Credits Required: